Skip to Main Content

 Your vote is your voice!
 Find out how to vote in Cook County.

-Election Day is November 8.
+Primary Election Day is March 17.

 Learn how to register to vote, how to vote by mail and how to vote at your polling place.